Waterloo Engineering in one word:

 Co-op!
 The co-op program at Waterloo is very well structured and there are many resources and advisors available to help you find a placement that suits you.
 You’re able to graduate with 2 years of experience and the opportunity to work at up to 6 different companies, which is a great opportunity to discover what you love doing, gain experience, and meet people in the industry.

 The best thing about my program is:

 My program provides the resources and opportunities to pursue my interests in buildings and sustainability!
 With the progression of climate change and overpopulation, it becomes more relevant and important to design better buildings for the future.
-My program teaches me the relevant fundamental concepts and how to approach these challenges in the future.
-We’re also taught useful software, such as AutoCAD Civil 3D and MATLAB, to support our learning and keep our knowledge up to date.
+My goal is to apply computation to engineering challenges and create solutions in the buildings industry, and my program puts me in a unique position to tackle software challenges with a Civil Engineering background.

 About my Co-op experience:

 My first co-op placement was at the MTO in Toronto, ON.
 My second co-op placement was at RDH Building Science, a building science consulting firm in Vancouver, BC, and I worked on building envelope investigations and analyzed energy performance in Passive Houses as a member of the Energy and Sustainability team.
 My third co-op placement was at Edison Engineers in Markham, ON, and worked on condition assessments and construction projects as a member of the Buildings Restorations team.
 My fourth co-op was at Autodesk remotely has a software developer in the Simulation, Optimization, and Systems team.
 My next co-op will be at Rocscience as a software developer!